GSA/digitalgov.gov/content/news/2015/06/2015-06-12-digitalgov-citizen-services-summit-reflections-from-our-livestream-host-and-full-recording-now-available.md

 {{< tweet user="OpenGov" id="601358263167377409" >}}

-“Open” was the theme of the 2015 Summit which featured a select line up of speakers from across the federal government and covered [diverse topics that were voted on using a crowdsourcing platform]({{< ref "2014-12-15-crowdsourced-digital-citizen-services-summit.md" >}}) and reviewed by the [Summit Sounding Board](https://summit.digitalgov.gov/summit-sounding-board/).
+**Open** was the theme of the 2015 Summit which featured a select line up of speakers from across the federal government and covered [diverse topics that were voted on using a crowdsourcing platform]({{< ref "2014-12-15-crowdsourced-digital-citizen-services-summit.md" >}}) and reviewed by the [Summit Sounding Board](https://summit.digitalgov.gov/summit-sounding-board/).
 Topics included privacy and identity management, the Internet of Everything, analytics, human-centered design, agile methods, 3D printing, [public participation](https://participation.usa.gov/), open customer experience and more.The full Summit video, including the exclusive livestream interviews, is now available.

 {{< youtube nvB1udoMKfM >}}